Author: dipankardasgupta

 Haibun 1

-Confusion by the time he had finished making enough money to buy whatever money could buy he realised that he didn’t quite know what he thought money could buy before he had finished making enough money to buy whatever money could buy and wished that he hadn’t finished making enough to buy whatever money could…
+Confusion by the time he had finished making enough money to buy whatever money could buy he realised that he didn’t quite know what he thought money could buy before he had finished making enough money to buy whatever money could buy and wished that he hadn’t finished making enough money to buy whatever money…